 Patients with untreated obstructive sleep apnea are four times more likely to have heart failure, and 90 percent of all stroke victims have obstructive sleep apnea.
 It will also increase depression by 40 percent, and you’re seven times more likely to have an auto accident.
 So treating a sleep/breathing disorder will certainly enhance the quality of your life and may just save it.

 Sleep Apnea Treatment in Salt Lake City Options

 Dr. Gleave is certified to utilize the SomnoDent appliance to treat obstructive sleep apnea and snoring.
 It is the only oral appliance that is adjustable by slowing titrating to place the mandible (lower jaw) in the most forward position without causing pain to the jaw joint.
 This sleep appliance has been very effective in treating snoring and mild and slightly moderate obstructive sleep apnea cases.
 It is also beneficial in helping the CPAP-intolerant patient.

-If you suffer from sleep apnea disorder and want to find relief with sleep apnea treatment, call our Salt Lake City, UT office today at 801-747-8531 to schedule your appointment.
+If you suffer from sleep apnea disorder and want to find relief with sleep apnea treatment in Salt Lake City, UT, call our dental office today at 801-747-8531 to schedule your appointment.
 You can schedule your appointment online as well.